camaraproject/Governance/documentation/Email_Settings.md

-Settings for all mailing lists on lists.camaraproject.org (API Sub Projects & Sandboxes, Working Groups, TSC, EUC, ...), except the ones listed later:
+**Settings for all mailing lists on lists.camaraproject.org (API Sub Projects & Sandboxes, Working Groups, (public) TSC, EUC, ...), except the ones listed later:**

-* Group Email Address: Provide a speaking email address (avoid abbreviations if possible), use "sp-" prefix for Sub Projects, "sb-" prefix for Sandboxes independent from Sub Projects, and „wg-“ prefix for Working Groups
+* Group Email Address: _Provide a speaking email address (avoid abbreviations if possible), use "sp-" prefix for Sub Projects, "sb-" prefix for Sandboxes independent from Sub Projects, and „wg-“ prefix for Working Groups_
-* Group Description: Provide a speaking description
+* Group Description: _Provide a speaking description_
 * Privacy:
   * Visibility: Group list in parent group, publicly viewable messages
   * Member List Visibility: All owners, and moderators with the correct permissions